 “At TCH, we had a high school student who was having about 5-10 DKA admissions per year, and over about a 3-year period, an average A1c of about 14%.
 He had diabetes distress and burnout, was struggling in school, and had other challenging life circumstances.
 Our entire team decided to do everything we could to help.
-We saw him in-clinic on a weekly basis for 2 months, then on a monthly basis for 6 months and now, every 3 months.”
+We saw him in-clinic on a weekly basis for 2 months, then on a monthly basis for six months, and now, every three months.”

 How do you address transitions of care?

 “At Texas Children’s Hospital, we have DiaBetter Together through the RAD Lab.
 This is a unique transition program with a warm handoff — not just across a metaphorical bridge, but a literal bridge in our case.
 Patients who are transitioning from pediatric care can go to the Baylor young adult diabetes clinic, whose mission is to support individuals aged 17 to 26 on their T1D journey.
 There are also trained peer mentors involved in this program.”

 “I would say the next thing is to really change the paradigm from reactive to proactive diabetes care.
 By using predictive analytics and remote patient monitoring to be able to identify who is at risk whether it is DKA or deteriorating glycemic control — and to have the resources and personnel to do targeted outreach that is tailored to the patient and family.”